On the symmetry behind duality: Local compactness

-\begin{definition} [Locally compact] A dirspace $(X, \O)$ is \emph{locally compact}\footnote{(Comparison with the definition of local compactness for prespaces in \cite{Erne2007}.)
-The definition of local compactness given in \cite{Erne2007} in the context of prespaces is equivalent to the conjunction of the condition in \cref{d:locally-compact} and the condition that every open set is a directed union of the compact saturated sets it contains; our definition and Erne's one are equivalent when restricted to the topological setting.
-Ern\'e's local compactness---which in our terminology should be ``bicontinuity''---is a meaningful choice, given the predominance of what we call bicontinuity over what we call local compactness.
-Nonetheless, we opted for \cref{d:locally-compact} because of some sporadic occurrences in which bicontinuity is not needed; for example, in \cref{t:distributivity-from-O-K}.} if, for every compact saturated set $K$ and open set $U$ with $K \subseteq U$, there are an open set $U'$ and a compact saturated set $K'$ with $K \subseteq U' \subseteq K' \subseteq U$. \end{definition}
+\item ...\emph{well-filtered} if for every codirected set $\F$ of compact saturated sets and every $U \in \O$ with $\bigcap \F \subseteq U$ there is $K \in \F$ with $K \subseteq U$; \item ...\emph{locally compact}\footnote{(Comparison with the definition of local compactness for prespaces in \cite{Erne2007}.)
+The definition of local compactness given in \cite{Erne2007} includes also the condition that every open set is a directed union of the compact saturated sets it contains; we include this important condition in the notion of ``bicontinuity''.
+Our definition and Erné's one are equivalent when restricted to the topological setting.} if, for every compact saturated set $K$ and open set $U$ with $K \subseteq U$, there are an open set $U'$ and a compact saturated set $K'$ with $K \subseteq U' \subseteq K' \subseteq U$.

+\item ...\emph{bicontinuous} if it is well-filtered and locally compact, and every open set $U$ is a directed union of the compact saturated sets contained in $U$.